haviital/nxtUDPTest/README.md

 - The total UDP packets received from the server.
 - The packets received per second
 - The bytes received per second (each packet has a 2 byte header and a 32 byte payload data).
-- The number of packets the server sends back for each received packet (meaning how many psuedo clients there are in addition to my client)
+- The number of packets the server sends back for each received packet (meaning how many pseudo clients there are in addition to my client)

 ## TODO, NOT UP-TO_DATE!
 Visible memory map (64k address space)